 100% to Scholarships: With an entirely volunteer staff and board of directors, the expenses of the Conservation College are currently minimal.
 Incidental costs are funded by in-house donations and fundraiser events.
 Your entire donation will be used for scholarships to people who qualify for financial aid based on need and merit.
-Your donation is tax-deductible according to IRS 501(c)3 law and personal filing options, and our tax identification number is 82-4994768.
 If you prefer to mail a check, please make it payable to the Conservation College, 1026 14th St SW, Puyallup WA 98371.
 Thank you!

 In 2021, the Conservation College took over administration of Max Davis Scholarships from the non-profit Western Outdoor Learning Foundation.
 The fund was founded in 2001 and named after a popular Wolf Camp participant who passed away of a childhood illness.
 It is our hope that Max’s memory serves as an example for achieving our mission to inspire a global conservation ethic by connecting people to nature through outdoor education.
 To donate, click on the PayPal button above or share this link: www.paypal.com/donate?hosted_button_id=GSVGKUF2MC72S

 Financial Aid Applications

-Financial Aid Scholarships are accepted first-come, first-served between Jan 5th – Jun 5th as funds remain available: We grant applicants up to 75% of the costs toward an earth skills educational opportunity.
-We do expect that the student or another third party contribute the deposit, and that scholarship recipients attend the entirety of the programs for which they register.
+Financial Aid Scholarships are accepted first-come, first-served between Jan 20th – Jun 20th as funds remain available: We may grant applicants up to 100% of the costs toward an earth skills educational opportunity.
+We do expect that the student or another third party help contribute a deposit toward the program to demonstrate commitment, and that scholarship recipients attend the entirety of the programs for which they register.

 To apply for a financial aid scholarship, email answers the questions below, and attach a copy of your program registration form and description of the program you wish to attend.
 Members of the Conservation College board of directors are the only persons reviewing the information you provide, and it will remain completely confidential:

 - Which program are you applying for, and for what length of time do you plan to participate?